How to troubleshoot a modem in DOS and Windows 3.x

-MS-DOS and Windows 3.x programs will point directly to the modem and require little setup or troubleshooting.
-Although you will need to know what COM port the modem is currently setup on or being detected on.
+MS-DOS and Windows 3.x programs point directly to the modem and require little setup or troubleshooting.
+Although you need to know what COM port the modem is currently configured to use.
 Most older modems that came with MS-DOS and Windows 3.x are legacy hardware devices and have jumpers that physically set the modem to a specific port, such as COM1:IRQ4.

 If your modem software is not communicating with your modem properly, verify that you can echo to the modem by following the steps below.

-Exit Windows and get to a DOS prompt - If you are in Windows 3.x from program manager click File and click Exit Windows.
+Exit Windows and get to an MS-DOS prompt.
+If you are in Windows 3.x Program Manager, click File and click Exit Windows.

-If all 4 ports receive write fault error messages and you have other devices connected to the serial port other than the modem, remove these devices and echo to the communication port again.
+If all 4 ports receive write fault error messages and you have other serial devices, remove those devices and echo to the communication port again.

-If you continue to experience the same issues, verify that the COM ports are properly setup in CMOS.
-If the ports are disabled or not installed, the computer will not be able to communicate through these ports.
-Information about CMOS is located on our CMOS help page.
+If you continue to experience the same issues, verify the COM ports are properly set up in BIOS (basic input/output system).
+If the ports are disabled or not installed, the computer cannot communicate through these ports.
+Information about BIOS is on our BIOS help and support page.

-If you continue to receive the same error message or you do not have any additional serial ports, it's possible there may be a physical issue with computer hardware.
-It is recommended that you contact the manufacturer of either the modem or your computer.
+If you continue to receive the same error message or you do not have any additional serial ports, there may be a physical issue with computer hardware.
+We recommend you contact the manufacturer of either the modem manufacturer or computer manufacturer.

-If you are a user of Windows 3.x or MS-DOS and are having difficulty with a WinModem, you should have software available to test the modem to see if it is working properly.
-If this software reports that the modem is working properly, it is recommended that you contact the manufacturer of that software to verify it is compatible with WinModems.
-If your WinModem does not include software to test the modem's functionality, it is recommended you contact the manufacturer of that modem to verify it is working.
+If you use Windows 3.x or MS-DOS and have difficulty with a WinModem, use the modem's software to test the modem and see if it works.
+If this software reports the modem works properly, we recommend you contact the manufacturer of that software to verify it is compatible with WinModems.
+If your WinModem does not include software to test the modem's functionality, we recommend you contact the manufacturer of that modem to verify it is working.